 Nordkyn is the place for setting out on foot and discovering the many well-marked hiking trails in the area.
-The entire region is ideal for hiking trips for both experienced and inexperienced hikers – and you can be sure that the tranquillity, vast open spaces and the horizons will affect you in some way.
-Go on a hike in the middle of the night and let the northern Norwegian landscape show you its true colours.
-The bright night light gives the mountains a magical look.
+The entire region is ideal for hiking trips for both experienced and inexperienced hikers – and you can be sure that the vast open spaces and the horizons will affect you in some way.

 The main villages on the peninsula are Mehamn, Gamvik, and Kjøllefjord – all located on the northern shore.
 There is evidence of settlement in the region as long ago as 10 000 years, and the Sami have had a long presence in the area.
 If you want to experience the Sami culture, there are many cultural tours available.
 You can also make reservations for an authentic Sami dinner in a lavvu, and even book an overnight stay in one.
 There are several options for getting to Nordkyn.